The Royal Life Saving Society (RLSS) is public benevolent institution with Her Majesty The Queen as Commonwealth Patron. The RLSS has a

 Whilst these policies are mostly applicable to staff, some also apply to members and trainers.
 These policies are subject to variation pending final approval.

 Should a member have a concern (or wish to raise a compliant or dispute), this can be done online at this link

 If an individual or organisation breaches Society policy, one or more forms of discipline may be imposed.

-These may include making a verbal or written apology, paying a fine, being suspended or de-registered or having a persons membership, appointment or employment terminated.
+These may include a formal warning, making a verbal or written apology, paying a fine, being suspended or de-registered or having a persons membership, appointment or employment terminated.